 Common chemical peel side effects include stinging, redness, and peeling of the skin, and they should be expected by any patient who undergoes a chemical peel.
 The side effects are a result of the peels' chemical action, which removes the old upper layer of the skin to reveal new, fresher skin.
-Patients should have knowledge of potential chemical peel side effects prior to treatment to alleviate anxiety and help them make an informed decision about undergoing the procedure.
+Patients should have knowledge of potential chemical peel side effects prior to a chemical peel treatment to alleviate anxiety and help them make an informed decision about undergoing the procedure.

 Stinging and Burning Sensation